Global Cooling Prize

 BCA Grant Call on Alternative Cooling Technologies in Collaboration with CoolestSG

-- Award delayed until May -
+- Award delayed until further notice in 2021 -

 According to International Energy Agency (IEA), space cooling is responsible for 10% of all global electricity consumption, and is the fastest growing end-use in buildings owing to the combined effect of warmer temperatures and increased human activities.
 In our hot and humid climate, Cooling Energy account for 40-60% of the building’s energy consumption.
 In September 2018, BCA launched the Super Low Energy (SLE) Programme to push the envelope of environmental sustainability in Singapore.
 To drive SLE solutions for our tropical built environment, innovative cooling technologies have been identified as one of the key focus areas under the SLE Building Technology Roadmap.
 To accelerate the development and deployment of innovative cooling solutions, BCA is collaborating with CoolestSG to launch this Innovation Challenge for Advancing SLE through Alternative Cooling Technologies.
 This challenge call, funded by National Research Foundation (NRF) through the Green Buildings Innovation Cluster (GBIC) programme, aims to develop and test-bed innovative cooling technologies that can significantly reduce energy consumption of cooling and has a high potential to be commercialized.
 This challenge call also encourages technology providers, researchers and potential adopters to co-create innovative cooling technologies and solutions to enable a paradigm shift for cooling technologies in the tropics.